SkyworkAI/Skywork-MoE/README.md

     registry.cn-wulanchabu.aliyuncs.com/triple-mu/skywork-moe-vllm:v1
 ```

-Now, you can run the Skywork Moe base model for fun!
+Now, you can run the Skywork MoE base model for fun!

 ### Text Completion